-- Outside professional employment for faculty in the Department of Sociology and Criminal Justice is acceptable and encouraged when it does not infringe upon the faculty member's primary obligation to the Department and the University.
+- 1. Outside professional employment for faculty in the Department of Sociology and Criminal Justice is acceptable when it does not infringe upon the faculty member's primary obligation to the Department and the University.
 These responsibilities are outlined in the Department's by-laws.
-Outside work is defined as any work outside the parameters of the faculty member's job description within the Department.
+Outside work is defined as any compensated work outside the parameters of the faculty member's job description within the Department.
 In the Department of Sociology and Criminal Justice, outside work is likely to include consulting, paid scholarship, teaching activities and/or professionally unrelated activities. - a.
-For outside employment to be acceptable it may not: - 1) Involve such hours or such jobs that conflict with current position description. - 2) Involve the use of Department personnel and/or resources. - 3) Infringe on the reputation of the UWL Department of Sociology and Criminal Justice. - b.
+For outside employment to be acceptable it may not: - 1) Involve such hours or such jobs that conflict with current position description. - 2) Involve the use of University resources. - 3) Infringe on the reputation of the UWL Department of Sociology and Criminal Justice. - b.
 Concerns regarding the above are under the purview of the Department Chair and the Dean.
-Ongoing outside employment of 10+ hours per week during the academic semesters (within normal business hours) needs to be approved by the Department Chair and Dean.
+Ongoing outside employment of 10+ hours per week during the academic semesters (within normal business hours) needs to be approved by the Department Chair and Dean. - c.
+Activities must also be reported using the UW System annual reporting of outside activities.